hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 It is noted that the specification for IXFR was published well before TCP was considered a first class transport for DNS.
-This document therefore updates [@RFC1995] to state that DNS implementations that support IXFR-over-TCP MUST use [@RFC7766] to optimise the use of TCP connections and SHOULD use [@!RFC7858] to manage persistent connections.
+This document therefore updates [@RFC1995] to state that DNS implementations that support IXFR-over-TCP MUST use [@RFC7766] to optimize the use of TCP connections and SHOULD use [@!RFC7858] to manage persistent connections.

-QUESTION FOR US: We don't go as far here as updating IXFR-over-TCP to match the behaviour outlined in section 5.4.2 for IXoT.
+QUESTION FOR US: We don't go as far here as updating IXFR-over-TCP to match the behavior outlined in section 5.4.2 for IXoT.
 Should we?

 ## Data Leakage of NOTIFY and SOA Message Exchanges